 DR. FLORIAN GLÖCKLHOFER

-Florian is a Principal Investigator at the Institute of Applied Synthetic Chemistry at TU Wien and a Visiting Researcher in the Department of Chemistry and Centre for Processable Electronics at Imperial College London.
-Before his current position, he held a Marie Skłodowska-Curie Individual Fellowship (2018 to 2020) and an Erwin Schrödinger Fellowship (2020 to 2022), and a Research Fellow position (2022 to 2023) at Imperial College London.
-His research in the field of π-conjugated organic compounds, with a focus on the design and synthesis of π-conjugated macrocycles for battery electrodes and other applications as well as on the development of new synthetic approaches to aromatic compounds.
+Florian is a Principal Investigator at the Institute of Applied Synthetic Chemistry at TU Wien and a Visiting Researcher in the Department of Chemistry at Imperial College London.
+From 2018 to 2023, he held a Marie Skłodowska-Curie Individual Fellowship (2018 to 2020), an Erwin Schrödinger Fellowship (2020 to 2022), and a Research Fellow position (2022 to 2023) at Imperial College London.
+His research in the field of π-conjugated organic compounds focuses on the design and synthesis of cyclic molecules known as π-conjugated macrocycles, which can be used for battery electrodes and organic electronics, and on the development of new synthetic approaches to aromatic organic compounds.